MS Word & LaTeX Templates

 A few people prefer to use Times New Roman (Note: while Times New Roman is a very good font in the hard copy version, Arial is a superior font for readability on a computer screen) Please use this version if you are gong to use Times New Roman.

-Updated – January, 2017 – An archive of files to help you meet the challenge of modifying a LaTeX “Report” into a UF Thesis or Dissertation.
+Updated – May, 2018 – An archive of files to help you meet the challenge of modifying a LaTeX “Report” into a UF Thesis or Dissertation.
 The “main.tex” file is the main file that assembles the individual files into a complete package.
 The userinfo.tex file has now been incorporated into the main.tex file and is no longer needed.
 The default method of compiling the document is now “xelatex” which allows a much wider range of graphics capabilities.
 If you are using an older version of LaTeX that requires “dvipdfm” or “dvipdfmx” we have included versions of the Make Files that will allow you to use the older versions if you don’t want to, or can not upgrade to the latest version.
 The best way to compile this document is to keep the main file name and run the “Make” file suitable for your system.
 These can now be found in the “Make Files” folder.
 Choose the correct file for your system (Read the README file if you’re not sure which one you need)¬† A Makefile is now included for Linux and Macintosh users but may need to be modified to work on your setup.
 Example of how to set up an un-numbered footnote for previously published chapters.
 Update changes em dash to hyphen in equation numbers.

-Updated – January, 2017 – The same archive of files but with the font set to Times New Roman.
+Updated – May, 2018 – The same archive of files but with the font set to Times New Roman.
 Example of how to set up an un-numbered footnote for previously published chapters.
 Update changes em dash to hyphen in equation numbers

 Sans Serif LaTeX PDF¬†¬† PDF of LaTeX Template makes the template too large to store in our media library so we don’t include a compiled version in the template itself.
 Use this version to compare as a check to make sure your version is compiling correctly.